elliochr/STMA/README.md

 # STMA
 Have Node.js installed.
-Go to chosen root folder for webapp. npm install
+Go to chosen root directory for webapp. npm install